When We Was Fab: Music video

-The music video that accompanied the song was directed by Godley & Creme.
+The music video that accompanied the song was directed by Godley & Creme and filmed at Greenford Studios in Greenford, London, UK on 18 December 1987.
 It features a many-armed Harrison busking in front of a brick wall, as numerous people on the street pass him by, including many British musicians with whom Harrison had previously collaborated.
 Most prominent amongst these are Ringo Starr, who appears first as Harrison's roadie and then as a drummer, and Jeff Lynne, both of whom also played on the track.
 Elton John makes an appearance, putting a coin in Harrison's cup, as does percussionist Ray Cooper, and Neil Aspinall, the Beatles' former road manager, assistant, and later head of Apple Corps, holding a copy of John Lennon's 1971 Imagine album.
 Paul McCartney was for a long time rumoured to have appeared in the walrus suit, playing the bass, after Harrison stated in a televised interview that it was indeed McCartney in the video, "but he was camera shy that day and he kept his walrus mask on."
 The bassist in the video is playing left handed, thus implying that it is at least intended as a reference to McCartney; however, in a 1995 interview, McCartney said, "George wanted me to be in it but I wasn't available.
 So I suggested that he put someone else in the walrus and tell everyone that it was me."
 Though Paul Simon has been rumoured to be the figure pushing a cart, in 2020 director Kevin Godley told the Nothing Is Real podcast he had no recollection of Simon being involved.
-Co-director Lol Creme similarly denied Simon's involvement in the video, stating that he had never met Paul Simon.

 The video includes numerous visual metaphors and references to Harrison's time with the Beatles, including a green apple (the logo of Apple Records, the Beatles' label), Harrison wearing his distinctive outfit from the cover of Sgt.
 Pepper's Lonely Hearts Club Band, and having multiple arms, evoking the many-armed gods of Hindu traditions.

 The video received six nominations at the 1988 MTV Video Music Awards, including best art director for Sid Bartholomew.